 Raised at the mouth of the Ketchikan Creek, the Chief Johnson totem pole was a symbol of the clan’s history, culture, and power.

 The Modern Day Chief Johnson Totem Pole

-Standing for some 80 years, the original Chief Johnson Totem Pole was removed 1982 due to decay.
-Some remains of this original pole have be preserved and can be seen in the Totem Pole Heritage Center, which is about a 15 minute walk from downtown Ketchikan.
+Standing for some 80 years, the original Chief Johnson Totem Pole was removed in 1982 due to decay.
+Some remains of this original pole have been preserved and can be seen in the Totem Pole Heritage Center, which is about a 15-minute walk from downtown Ketchikan.

 What resides in front of Creek Street now is a replica of the original Chief Johnson Totem Pole, which was erected in 1989.
 This 55’ replica was carved by Israel Shotridge out of a single piece of red cedar.
 Keeping the design true to the original pole, Kadjuk stays perched on top of the pole with a long division between him and the story of Raven and Fog Woman depicted below.

 The new Chief Johnson Totem Pole was the first authentic totem pole to be carved and raised in Ketchikan in 50 years.
 To mark the occasion, a large potlatch was held with natives from all over southern Alaska.

 Sign Commemorating the New Chief Johnson Totem Pole